Alice-Jeslyn20/packathon-zomzto/README.md

 5.Drying
 6.Finishing and Packaging

-PROCESS TO APPLY PLA AS A LEAK PROOF LAYER FOR A DESIGNED CONTAINER
+### PROCESS TO APPLY PLA AS A LEAK PROOF LAYER FOR A DESIGNED CONTAINER

-1.Designing the Container                          5.
-Quality Control
+1.Designing the Container
-2.Material Selection                               6.
-Surface Treatment (Optional)
+2.Material Selection
-3.Injection Molding                                7.
-Packaging
+3.Injection Molding
 4. Cooling and Solidification
+5. Quality Control
+6. Surface Treatment (Optional)
+7. Packaging

-ESTIMATION:
+### ESTIMATION:

 Coconut leaf Cost
 1.Raw Material=1rs